bbarker/bbarker-unison/transcripts/GeneticAlgorithms.output.md

 - There are many approaches to solve this.
 - Some specialized approaches that guarantee a global optimum.
-- GAs are much broader in scope.
-- Regardless, we can use the Knapsack problem as an example.
+- Regardless, we can use the Knapsack problem as an example for a GA.

 First, we model an `Item`, which has a weight and a value: